Ayehu/custom-activities/GSuite/GSuiteDeleteGroup/README.md

-## GDriveDeleteGroup - Delete a group in Google Directory.
+## GSuiteDeleteGroup - Delete a group in Google Directory.

 Remark - To run this activity you need to:
 1. Set-up a new Service Account following this [tutorial](https://docs.bmc.com/docs/PATROL4GoogleCloudPlatform/10/creating-a-service-account-key-in-the-google-cloud-platform-project-799095477.html);